SaintSkeeta/TDS.BuildExtensions.GitDeltaDeploy/src/_Nuget/readme.txt

 /*******************************/

-Hedgehog TDS.Extensions.GitDeltaDeploy
+SaintSkeeta TDS.Extensions.GitDeltaDeploy

 /*******************************/

-Thank you for downloading Hedgehog TDS.Extensions.GitDeltaDeploy, and wanting to property speed up your deployment times.
+Thank you for downloading TDS.Extensions.GitDeltaDeploy, and wanting to property speed up your deployment times.
+Please Note: This is a third party extension, so it isn’t affiliated with Hedgehog or Sitecore, and their support teams *should not* be contacted for help with this.
+Developers should instead follow the debugging steps provided [here](https://www.seanholmesby.com/debugging-gitdeltadeploy-with-a-sitecore-tds-project/), and to discuss their projects on the #tds channel in the [Sitecore Community Slack](https://sitecore.chat/).

 //TODO: CHECK THE FOLLOWING!!!

-*  If you're using the HedgehogDevelopment.TDS NuGet packages in your solution, the build will do an automatic copy of the Hedgehog.TDS.BuildExtensions.GitDeltaDeploy.dll to next to that package for it to work.
+*  If you're using the HedgehogDevelopment.TDS NuGet packages in your solution, the build will do an automatic copy of the SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.dll to the HedgehogDevelopment.TDS package location for it to work.
- * If you're NOT using the HedgehogDevelopment.TDS NuGet packages, ensure you copy the packages/Hedgehog.TDS.BuildExtensions.GitDeltaDeploy.X.X.X/build/Hedgehog.TDS.BuildExtensions.GitDeltaDeploy.dll to your MSBuild Hedgehog directory (C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0).
+ * If you're NOT using the HedgehogDevelopment.TDS NuGet packages, ensure you copy the packages/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.X.X.X/build/SaintSkeeta.TDS.BuildExtensions.GitDeltaDeploy.dll to your MSBuild Hedgehog directory (C:\Program Files (x86)\MSBuild\HedgehogDevelopment\SitecoreProject\v9.0).

 Settings:-